parkervcp/parkertron/README.md

 # parkertron

 A simple discord chat bot with a simple configuration.
+Written using [discordgo](https://github.com/bwmarrin/discordgo).

 Working on adding other services and additions.